 The Dutch website patatoffriet.nl (yes, there is a whole website dedicated to it) says that the majority of the Dutch tend to order patat.
 However, those from Brabant, Limburg and parts of Belgium would instead order friets.

 But are the Dutch happy to just say “well that’s okay, you call it your thing and I’ll call it mine.”
 Of course not!
 They’re Dutch and they have to tell everyone their opinion all the time.
-I guess that’s one reason why we love then.
+I guess that’s one reason why we love them.

 What should you put on Dutch fries?